EdwinZhanCN/edwinzhancn.github.io/docs/MAIL.md

 - **Blog:** [EdwinZhanBlog](https://edwinzhancn.github.io/)
 - **Discord:** Ed.#0168

 If you have any questions or suggestions, feel free to reply to this email or message me on Discord.
-I appreciate your support and look forward to seeing you in the Minecraft-server community!
+I appreciate your support and look forward to seeing you in the Minecraft-server community.

 Best regards,
 Edwin Zhan